gxldCptRick/emoji-builder/README.md

 ### input.yaml

-Yamlm files with the only requirements being a `message` key but allows you to override the following:
+Yaml files with the only requirements being a `message` key but allows you to override the following:
 - `background`
 - `foreground`
 - `width`